Vancouver Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not eligible for visa-free entry or eTA must obtain a Temporary Resident Visa (TRV) before traveling
+Citizens of non-visa-exempt countries require a Temporary Resident Visa (TRV) before arrival

 Arrival Process